cleatherbury/Automage_updating_catalog_information/README.md

 Write a Python script named run.py to process the text files (001.txt, 003.txt ...) from the supplier-data/descriptions directory.
 The script should turn the data into a JSON dictionary by adding all the required fields, including the image associated with the fruit (image_name), and uploading it to http://[linux-instance-external-IP]/fruits using the Python requests library.

-Create run.py using the nano editor:
+Create run.py using the vi editor:

 ```
 vi ~/run.py